WPYK: 2017 sale and K-Love affiliation

 In April 2016, citing state budget cuts to education, Northern Kentucky University announced that it would "explore the possibility of a sale of WNKU-FM and its assets".
-On February 14, 2017, the NKU Board of Trustees voted to approve the sale of the WNKE repeater to the Educational Media Foundation (owners of the K-Love and Air1 networks) for $750,000 plus 75% of the net sale proceeds of EMF-owned WEKV in South Webster, Ohio (ultimately receiving $97,500 of the proceeds of the sale of WEKV to Somerset Educational Broadcasting Foundation of Somerset, Kentucky).
+On February 14, 2017, NKU's board of trustees voted to approve the sale of the WNKE repeater to the Educational Media Foundation (owners of the K-Love and Air1 networks) for $750,000 plus 75% of the net sale proceeds of EMF-owned WEKV in South Webster, Ohio (ultimately receiving $97,500 of the proceeds of the sale of WEKV to Somerset Educational Broadcasting Foundation of Somerset, Kentucky).
 This was done at the same time the sale of WNKU's license and transmitter site to the Bible Broadcasting Network was approved for $1.9 million.
 The stations continued to be operated by NKU as WNKU until the sales were approved by the Federal Communications Commission.

 On July 28, 2017, WNKU announced on their Facebook page that the sales of WNKU and WNKE had been approved by the FCC.
 It was also announced that the last day of WNKU broadcasting on WNKE would be on Wednesday, August 2, 2017.
-At midnight on Thursday, August 3, 2017, the station officially changed format to Contemporary Christian, adopting the K-Love branding and identifying under its original WPAY-FM call sign.
+At midnight on Thursday, August 3, 2017, the station officially changed format to contemporary Christian, adopting the K-Love branding and identifying under its original WPAY-FM call sign.
 The station changed its call sign to the current WPYK on March 1, 2018, transferring the WPAY-FM call sign to the owners of the former WOKE as part of their format change to country music.